papabricole/Pololu-Maestro/README.md

   - Mini Maestro 18-Channel USB Servo Controller (#1354, #1355)
   - Mini Maestro 24-Channel USB Servo Controller (#1356, #1357)

+## Upgrading Firmware

+See the firmwares subdirectory for the instructions.

 ## Prerequisites

 **On all platforms**